zenstackhq/zenstack-docs/docs/the-complete-guide/part1/2-zmodel.md

 }
 ```

-When the `zenstack` CLI compiles an input schema, it merges the content of all imported files into a single schema before doing further processing.
+When the `zenstack` CLI compiles an input schema, it merges the content of all imported files into a single schema before further processing.

 #### Data Source

 The `datasource` declaration of ZModel is exactly the same as PSL.
-ZenStack doesn't do any processing on it and simply passes it along to the generated PSL.
+ZenStack passes it to the generated Prisma schema without modification.

 ```zmodel
 datasource db {